cran/docopt/README.md

 # load the docopt library
 library(docopt)
-# retrieve the command line arguments
+# retrieve the command-line arguments
 opts <- docopt(doc)
 # what are the options?
 str(opts)